christiansatumich/Announcements/README.md

     - [Promo video](https://youtu.be/8ssqxBb_8mc?si=9J4VhCNNrwhSLplE)
 - 🔨 **Summer Internship**:
     - Aug 11 - Sep 1 in Ann Arbor with other students.
 If you're looking for a place to grow your relationship with Christ and to become a student leader serving Him on your campus with other students, this is for you!
 There will be leadership positions available and practical mentorship to help you grow this summer!
     - Transportation, housing, and stipend may be provided if needed.
-Please fill out the form above and we will reach out to you!
+[Apply now!](https://forms.gle/5uJM7E2NcvCwt6PKA)

 ## 📖 Resources
 - 📱 Revive!
 App ([Android](https://play.google.com/store/apps/details?id=com.newandromo.dev2292363.app3300238&pcampaignid=web_share), [iOS](https://apps.apple.com/us/app/revive/id6473073801?platform=iphone))